alexeskenazi/jflap-pda-finite-non-deterministic-pushdown-automata/README.md

-# JFLAP PDA Project: String Comparison Automaton
+# JFLAP Push Down Automata (PDA): String Comparison Automaton

 This project implements a non-deterministic Pushdown Automaton (PDA) using JFLAP to compare two strings separated by '#'.

 ## Problem Description

-Formally, the PDA accepts the language:
+Formally, the PDA (Push Down Automata) accepts the language:
 { a#b | a, b ∈ {x, y}* such that a ≠ b and ai = bi for some i, 1 ≤ i ≤ min(|a|, |b|) }

 The automaton handles two main cases: